TykTechnologies/tyk-operator/docs/getting-started.md

 We can see that our ApiDefinition has been created.
 Now let's verify that our API is working as expected.

-**NOTE**: The verification step may vary based on your environment, such as the type of your Tyk installation and Kubernetes cluster.
+**NOTE:** The verification step may vary based on your environment, such as the type of your Tyk installation and Kubernetes cluster.
 - If you are using local Kubernetes cluster such as [KinD](https://kind.sigs.k8s.io/) and [Minikube](https://minikube.sigs.k8s.io/docs/start/), you can do port-forwarding to access resources/services within the cluster.
 - If you are using Kubernetes clusters provided by cloud providers, you need to configure your cluster to make it accessible.